Genesis 5 – The Descendants of Adam

 Lamech lived one hundred and eighty-two years, and had a son.
 And he called his name Noah, saying, “This one will comfort us concerning our work and the toil of our hands, because of the ground which the LORD has cursed.”
 After he begot Noah, Lamech lived five hundred and ninety-five years, and had sons and daughters.
 So all the days of Lamech were seven hundred and seventy-seven years; and he died.
 And Noah was five hundred years old, and Noah begot Shem, Ham, and Japheth.

 a.
 Lamech lived one hundred and eighty-two years, and had a son.
-And he called his name Noah: If these genealogies are consecutive, Seth died when Noah was 14 years old.
-Noah could have known Adam’s son.
+And he called his name Noah: If these genealogies are consecutive, Noah was born only 14 years after the death of Seth, Adam’s son (Genesis 5:7-8).
+Seth died in year 1042 from creation and Noah was born in year 1056 from creation, if the genealogies are consecutive and without gaps.

 b.
 And he died: The overwhelming emphasis of Genesis 5 is that all these men died.
 They were all under sin and all subject to death.
 Some of them – many of them – were great men, but none of them was the deliverer God had promised.